mth/yeti/doc/reference.rst

    outside of functions) get allowed member set for structures (like *{a is foo, b is bar}*), and required member set for variants (like *A is foo | B is bar*).
 The contra/covariance flips on each nested function types argument.
-The original required/allowed from typedef is ignored, unless it was mixed there.
+The original required/allowed from type definition is ignored, unless it was mixed there.
 2. When flexible type occurs in value (non-binding) ``is`` declaration like (expression ``is`` *foo*), then it remains flexible.
 When unified with other structure/variant type, the flexible member set will take over the other types kind - when unified with required member set, it acts like having a required member set, and when unified with allowed member set, like it had been an allowed member set by itself.
-Again, the original required/allowed kind from typedef is ignored.
+Again, the original required/allowed kind from type definition is ignored.
-3. The *flexible* flags can be removed from the type declaration, by suffixing the typedefs name with ``!``.
-In this case the structure/variant types will have the allowed/required member sets directly copied from the typedef declaration (omitting the flexible flags).
+3. The *flexible* flags can be removed from the type declaration, by suffixing the type definitions name with ``!``.
+In this case the structure/variant types will have the allowed/required member sets directly copied from the ``typedef`` declaration (omitting the flexible flags).

 Flexible member sets avoid the need to use separate (duplicate) data structure declarations for consuming and producing values of said type (for example